Liability definition

 Presentation of Liabilities

 Liabilities expected to be settled within one year are classified as current liabilities on the balance sheet.
-All other liabilities are classified as long-term liabilities on the balance sheet.
+All other liabilities are classified as long-term liabilities or non-current liabilities on the balance sheet.
+These two classifications appear in the following example balance sheet.

 Related AccountingTools Courses